satendrakumar/slick-for-production/README.md

 Now you can run app:

 ```$ sbt run ```

-you will see this outut
+you will see this output

 ```info] Running com.knol.db.Demo
 [INFO] - [2015-08-16 18:42:25,070] - [com.zaxxer.hikari.HikariDataSource]  HikariCP pool mysql is starting.